EdouardHeitzmann/cjpt/README.md

 - If step 1 runs but step 2 times out (this would already be a huge win), we can resume step 2 from the cached results as follows:
 `cargo run --release -- --resume ../data/cjpt10_snapshot.npz`

-# Splitting a completed bucket into shards:
+# Splitting a completed snapshot into shards:
 Working in the root directory `matcher`, with a snapshot saved in `/data/pre_ref_compat_inputs10_snapshot.npz`:
 - Run `cargo run --release --bin snapshot_split -- ../data/pre_ref_compat_inputs10_snapshot.npz ../data/cjpt10_shards 10`; this will split the large saved file into many small buckets, and pre-compute a schedule of which buckets to match together.
 - With this done, do `cargo run --release --bin snapshot_pair_run -- ../data/cjpt10_shards/snapshot_schedule_n10.json ../data/cjpt10_shards`; this will assign individual parallelized workers to load a bucket pair into RAM according to the schedule, perform the matching logic, accumulate the subtotal into the global total, and print out some profiling info.